kehantan/labbook/docs/protein/bacteria_glycerol_stock.rst

 * Inoculating loop
 * Bunsen burner
 * Lighter/Matchsticks
-* Microcentrifuge tube/Eppendorf tube (1.5 mL)
+* Cryovial/Microcentrifuge tube/Eppendorf tube
 * Glycerol stock solution (50%-80%)
 * Tube rack

+*Note:* Eppendorf tube can be used, but not recommended, because it is not secure and might opened up in -80 C freezer.

 **Procedure**

 #.
 Set up bench for bacteria work.
 #.
-Take overnight transformed *E.coli* culture from incubator.
+Take overnight transformed E.coli culture from incubator.
 #.
 Add 500 uL of 50% glycerol into 1.5 mL microcentrifuge tube.
 #.
 Take a loopful of bacteria colonies with an inoculating loop.
 #.
 Add the bacteria colonies into the glycerol.
-Make sure the colonies resuspend completely in the glycerol, vortex if necessary.
+Make sure the colonies resuspend completely in the glycerol, vortex if necessary.#.
-#.
 Label the tubes.
 #.
 Store the bacteria glycerol stock in -80 C.